 The best HP laptops are typically popular among the business community.
 Yet they've got plenty to offer the ordinary consumer too.
 From printers to desktop computers, HP – originally called Hewlett-Packard – is a trusted name in tech, and known for delivering excellent value, premium looks and high-end performance.
 And that applies to the best HP laptops, too.

 We'll be honest: if you’re a professional working in photography, photo editing, design or video, most HP laptops are a little underpowered.
-The exception is the ZBook series, which is why we've included HP ZBook Studio G8 and HP ZBook Fury 17 G8 on our list at numbers 7 and 8.
+The exception is the ZBook series, which is why we've included HP ZBook Studio G8 and HP ZBook Fury 17 G8 on our list.
 However, if you already have a powerful desktop PC at home for editing, and you just want something to travel with, a thinner and lighter HP laptop can be a great choice.

 The HP Spectre line offers a lot of power, versatility and long battery life, in a hybrid design that's perfect for both productive work and consuming media.
 It’s a lovely looker as well, fitting its robust innards and high-end features – not to mention its gorgeous 13.5-inch OLED touch display – in an elegant gem-cut chassis that's unlike all the other laptops in its class.

 As the name suggests, this is a 2-in-1 laptop that offers genuinely usable tablet functionality once you detach the keyboard.
 You also get an input pen with inking support, high-class Bang & Olufsen speakers, a speedy Intel Core i7 processor, and lots of lovely ports to connect all your devices, including two USB-C/Thunderbolt 4 ports.

 For more details, see our full HP Spectre x360 14 review (opens in new tab).(opens in new tab)